How to write an event proposal that lands more clients

 3. Branded documents and portals

 From the start you want to position yourself properly and differentiate your business from your competitors, and a great way to do this is with branded event proposal documents.
-This includes downloadable event proposal PDFs or other documents that you can customize with your logo, colors and contact information.
+This includes downloadable event proposal PDFs or other event documents that you can customize with your logo, colors and contact information.
 Another event proposal design technique that you can employ is to build spec event floor plans and layout designs in color (or even 3D) to help your prospect visualize your plan for their event.

 HINT: Flexible event proposal software can allow you to automate tasks like this.
 Just make sure that the event proposal generator you choose is mobile-friendly, has data security protocols, integrates with accounting software and offers customer support for their product.